camille-hdl/website/content/blog/ship-modern-javascript-rollup/index.md

 ```
 We didn't use the .mjs alternative because it only works when babel is loaded asynchonously.

-`preset-modules` will transpile less code than `present-env`.
+`preset-modules` will transpile less code than `preset-env`.
 Read [the documentation](https://github.com/babel/preset-modules) to understand why.

 Now that we have our bundles, we need a way to load them in their targets.